-Stories and quotes on historic brands, tourism, redevelopment and historic preservation, as well as web strategy.
+Stories and quotes on historic brands, tourism, redevelopment and historic preservation, as well as web strategy, including The Washington Post and The Wall Street Journal.
 Email me at email@example.com Just a few select clippings; note some links may be behind paywalls:

 - Virtual Church: Streaming Services to Reach Community.
 Vulnerable populations and limited attendance have shifted the way that churches need to reach their audiences.
 The coronavirus pandemic has spurred many parishes to embrace technology.
 Garland Pollard, Communications Director for the Episcopal Diocese of Southwest Florida, however, has been encouraging the parishes in his diocese to attempt this outreach strategy since he assumed his position in 2011.
 Church Pension Group, October, 2020.

 - Tampa Bay Congregations Mull Reopening Options, Tampa Bay Times, April 30, 2020.